-The People allege that respondents violated these provisions by (1) causing or tending to cause water pollution by failing to install adequate stormwater runoff control measures, which caused or allowed the discharge of sediment-laden stormwater runoff into waters of the State, including wetlands that are part of the Buffalo Creek watershed; (2) causing, threatening, or allowing the discharge of stormwater runoff that caused an unnatural color and turbidity in waters of the State; (3) creating a water pollution hazard by depositing contaminants that were likely to be carried by stormwater runoff into waters of the State; (4) allowing stormwater to discharge in a manner other than as provided by the storm water pollution prevention plan (SWPPP) in violation of the NPDES permit; and (5) constructing a sanitary sewer without obtaining a permit from the Illinois Environmental Protection Agency.
-The People ask the Board to order respondents to cease and desist from further violations and pay, for counts I-III and V, a civil penalty of \$50,000 per violation and \$10,000 for each day of violation and, for count IV (NPDES violation), a civil penalty of \$10,000 for each day of violation.
+The People allege that respondents violated these provisions by (1) causing, threatening or allowing the discharge of contaminants so as to cause or tend to cause water pollution in surrounding wetlands and an unnamed tributary of Buffalo Creek; (2) causing, threatening or allowing the discharge of contaminants that caused unnatural color and turbidity in waters of surrounding wetlands and an unnamed tributary of Buffalo Creek; (3) creating a water pollution hazard by depositing contaminants where they were likely to be carried by stormwater runoff into surrounding wetlands and an unnamed tributary of Buffalo Creek; (4) failing to implement the storm water pollution prevention plan (SWPPP) in violation of their NPDES permit; and (5) constructing the sanitary sewer without obtaining a permit from the Illinois Environmental Protection Agency.
+The People ask the Board to order respondents to cease and desist from further violations and pay, for counts I-III and V, a civil penalty of \$50,000 per violation and

+\$10,000 for each day of violation and, for count IV (NPDES violation), a civil penalty of \$10,000 for each day of violation.